star3am/hashiqube/README.md

 Hashiqube runs on your local laptop, PC or a cloud instance.

-Hashiqube runs all the Hashicorp products and other popular Open Source tools, such as Minikube, Ansible AWX Tower, Prometheus and Grafana and many, many more, see: [__Hashiqube Integrations__](/?id=hashiqube-integrations)
+Hashiqube runs all the Hashicorp products and other popular Open Source tools, such as Minikube, Ansible AWX Tower, Prometheus and Grafana and many, many more, see: <b><a href="/?id=hashiqube-integrations" style="color : #bd93f9;">Hashiqube Integrations</a></b>

 You can also run Hashiqube on AWS, GCP and Azure.
-This is called Hashiqube Multi-Cloud, see: [__Multi-Cloud__](multi-cloud/README)
+This is called Hashiqube Multi-Cloud, see: <b><a href="multi-cloud/README" style="color : #bd93f9;">Multi-Cloud</a></b>

 Hashiqube is a Training / Development Lab for you to practise, learn or demo POC stuff with, it should not be run in production.